-The ability to use voice recognition technology to automatically generate captions for video would significantly reduce the cost of captions.
+The ability to use voice recognition technology to automatically generate captions for the video would significantly reduce the cost of captions.
 It holds promise.
 However, YouTube's automatic captioning currently does not provide a high enough accuracy rate to be considered usable and compliant with university accessibility standards.
 The only way to know for sure if automatic captions are accurate is to activate them and play the video.
 Never assume that automatically generated captions are acceptable.

 Accurate captions can not only keep your videos from turning into a joke, they can also help UMD avoid being put at risk for legal action.
 In 2013 the University of Maryland was sued for uncaptioned videos and other media on their athletic department's website.
 Recently Harvard and MIT were both sued by advocates for people who are Deaf for violating anti-discrimination laws by failing to provide captioning for their online media.
 The National Association of the Deaf (NAD) accused the universities of violating the Americans with Disabilities Act, stating that the materials were either unintelligibly captioned or completely uncaptioned, making it impossible for viewers who are Deaf and hard of hearing to understand the content.
 "Worse still," said Timothy Fox, Executive Director of the Civil Rights Education and Enforcement Center and a lawyer for the plaintiffs in both cases, "a sampling of the videos available illustrates the problem with inaccurate captioning, making them confusing and sometimes completely unintelligible."

 Accurate captioning (of at least a 99% accuracy rate) is the only way to ensure that people who are Deaf and hard of hearing can understand audio content.
-In fact, most accessibility advocates would argue that automatic generated captions are actually detrimental to accessibility.
+In fact, most accessibility advocates would argue that automatically generated captions are actually detrimental to accessibility.

 Accurate captions aid more than people with hearing loss.
 As 3Play Media points out in the article, 80% of People Who Use Closed Captions Are Not Hard of Hearing: